jaredlafer/runtime-updater/README.md

 The tests here provide an examples of how the client might prepare functions to update another function on the server.

 ## Functionality
-The structure follows the standard flask factory pattern.
 As this is a proof of concept, the only route in `updateable_api/views` that can be updated is
 ```python
 @update_bp.route('/', methods=['GET'])
 def foobar_endpoint():